 The nopal cactus, also known as the prickly pear cactus, is commonly found in in the Southwest and Mexico, as it thrives in hot, desert-like conditions.
-The flat, round pads grow in trees up to 15-foot tall and blossom a vibrant, red fruit during the summer.
+The flat, round pads grow in trees up to 15-feet tall and blossom a vibrant, red fruit during the summer.

 Both the pad of the cactus and the prickly pear fruit are edible and regularly used in Mexican cuisine, found in recipes like nopalitos cactus salad and prickly pear cactus margaritas.
 Similar in texture to okra, the pad is crispy and sticky with a tart flavor.
 Try using nopal in your next salad for an added crunch or grilling the nopals for 10 minutes to slice and serve.